 After birth, breastfed babies depend on breastmilk as a source of iodine, which keeps their brains and nervous systems developing.
 This means that iodine deficiency in breastfeeding mothers can also be a risk for babies.

 If you’re pregnant, trying to become pregnant, or breastfeeding, it’s recommended that you take an iodine supplement of 150 micrograms (μg) per day.
 If you have any pre-existing thyroid problems, check with your doctor before taking a supplement.

 Including the following foods in your family’s diet each week will help to ensure that you and your children are getting enough iodine:

-- Seafood: experts recommend 2-3 meals of regular seafood per week.
+- Seafood: experts recommend 2-3 meals of seafood per week.
 If you’re pregnant, you should be careful when choosing fish.
-That’s because some fish – like flake, swordfish and ling – have higher levels of mercury than others.
+Some fish – like flake, swordfish and tuna – have higher levels of mercury than others.
 Tinned salmon and seaweed are the best food sources of iodine.

-- Eggs, vegetables, meat and dairy products: note that the amount of iodine in these foods varies a lot.
+- Eggs, vegetables, meat and dairy products: note that the amount of iodine in these foods varies.

 Vegans might need to consider iodine supplements or iodine-rich vegan foods like fortified soy milks and seaweed.

 Iodised salt is a rich source of iodine and has replaced non-iodised salt in all packaged breads sold in Australia.
 Bread fortified with iodised salt can provide enough iodine for most people, without the need for extra iodised salt in your diet.
 Too much salt isn’t good for your health, so it’s best to get iodine from other sources.

 The Nutrient Reference Values for Australia and New Zealand recommend the following intake of iodine: